Dirty Little Billy: Release

-The film premiered at the San Francisco Film Festival on October 20, 1972 before opening at the Vogue Theatre in San Francisco five days later.
+The film premiered at the San Francisco Film Festival on October 20, 1972, before opening at the Vogue Theatre in San Francisco five days later.

 Reception

-Steven Puchalski wrote in Shock Cinema magazine:This is no typical, Tinseltown western though.
+Steven Puchalski wrote in Shock Cinema magazine:This is not typical, Tinseltown western though.
 It's more like The Making of a Sociopath, with Michael J. Pollard starring as displaced, 17-year-old Billy Bonney, in the days leading up to his evolution into the notorious Billy the Kid ... this is the perfect role for Pollard.
 And though a little old to play a teenager (he was 33), he hands us a Billy who's perpetually victimized by bad luck, until he finally blows a gasket at the very end and sparks his future.